Fault Tolerance: Definition, Testing & Importance

 Even the most well-designed system fails from time to time.
 Viruses strike.
 Servers overheat.
 Computer components wear out.
 Fault tolerance allows for smooth operation despite these failures.

 Losing even a moment or two of connectivity can be catastrophic.
 Just ask Disney+.
-When the organization's servers delivered glitchy performance in February 2021, users got mad.
+When the organisation's servers delivered glitchy performance in February 2021, users got mad.
 Instead of watching WandaVision, they wrote nasty tweets.

 What is fault tolerance?